kentcdodds/split-guide/README.md

 I am unaware of other solutions.
 Feel free to submit a PR if you know of similar solutions.

+## Related Projects

+* [split-guide-atom](https://github.com/janis-kra/split-guide-atom) (Atom plugin): Helps creating workshops by typing the directives for you when you issue the corresponding command

 ## Contributors

 Thanks goes to these people ([emoji key][emojis]):